infinum/eightshift-docs/website/blog/2024-03-07-using-inner-blocks.md

 }
 ```

 The `hasInnerBlocks` key defines that this block supports inner blocks.
-The `innerBlocksDependency` is not mandatory, but it can be used to add inner blocks automatically.
+The `innerBlocksDependency` is generally used to output block dependencies when adding a block via CLI, but it can also be used to add inner blocks automatically.
 You can see an example of using it in the Columns block `editor.js` file.

 In case we need to limit which blocks can be added inside inner blocks, we can do so with an attribute.
 Usually, the attribute is named `{blockName}AllowedBlocks`.
 Set the default value as an array of strings that represent block names you want to allow.